TsingZ0/PFLlib/README.md

 - [Closed issues](https://github.com/TsingZ0/PFLlib/issues?q=is%3Aissue+is%3Aclosed) may help you a lot.

+- When submitting pull requests, please provide sufficient *instructions* and *examples* in the comment box.

-The origin of the **statistical heterogeneity** phenomenon is the personalization of users, who generate the non-IID (not Independent and Identically Distributed) and unbalanced data.
+The origin of the **statistical heterogeneity** phenomenon is the personalization of users, who generate non-IID (not Independent and Identically Distributed) and unbalanced data.
 With statistical heterogeneity existing in the FL scenario, a myriad of approaches have been proposed to crack this hard nut.
-In contrast, the personalized FL (pFL) may take the advantage of the statistically heterogeneious data to learn the personalized model for each user.
+In contrast, the personalized FL (pFL) may take advantage of the statistically heterogeneous data to learn the personalized model for each user.

 Thanks to [@Stonesjtu](https://github.com/Stonesjtu/pytorch_memlab/blob/d590c489236ee25d157ff60ecd18433e8f9acbe3/pytorch_memlab/mem_reporter.py#L185), this library can also record the **GPU memory usage** for the model.
 By using the package [opacus](https://opacus.ai/), we introduce **DP (differential privacy)** into this library (please refer to `./system/flcore/clients/clientavg.py` for example).
-Following [FedCG](https://www.ijcai.org/proceedings/2022/0324.pdf), we also introduce the **[DLG (Deep Leakage from Gradients)](https://papers.nips.cc/paper_files/paper/2019/hash/60a6c4002cc7b29142def8871531281a-Abstract.html) attack** and **PSNR (Peak Signal-to-Noise Ratio) metric** to evaluate the privacy-preserving ability of tFL/pFL algorithms (please refer to `./system/flcore/servers/serveravg.py` for example). *Now we can train on some clients and evaluate on other new clients by setting `args.num_new_clients` in `./system/main.py`.
+Following [FedCG](https://www.ijcai.org/proceedings/2022/0324.pdf), we also introduce the **[DLG (Deep Leakage from Gradients)](https://papers.nips.cc/paper_files/paper/2019/hash/60a6c4002cc7b29142def8871531281a-Abstract.html) attack** and **PSNR (Peak Signal-to-Noise Ratio) metric** to evaluate the privacy-preserving ability of tFL/pFL algorithms (please refer to `./system/flcore/servers/serveravg.py` for example). *Now we can train on some clients and evaluate performance on other new clients by setting `args.num_new_clients` in `./system/main.py`.
 Note that not all the tFL/pFL algorithms support this feature.*

 **Citation**